Alex0vSky/TinyEhci/README.md

 https://en.wikipedia.org/wiki/Assembly_language
 )

-Tiny, less then 512 bytes, EHCI reading on bare-metal
+Tiny, less than 512 bytes, bare metal EHCI read

 ## Features
 A *full* search is performed to find only the specific memory card in the USB2 slot.